SunTalk/UVA/README.md

 	* [x] uva13178 - Is it multiple of 3?
 	* [x] uva13185 - DPA Numbers I
 	* [x] uva13187 - Felipe and the Sequence
+	* [x] uva13216 - Problem with a ridiculously long name but with a ridiculously short description